camilla47/camilla47.github.io/_posts/2023-12-09-data-collect.md

 ```

 ## Cleaning the Data
 After I had merged the data from each part above, I moved on to cleaning it.
-This involved converting the scores and watchers to integers (instead of numbers stored as strings), and various other string manipulation to extract the words that I wanted.
+This involved converting the scores and watchers to integers (instead of numbers stored as strings) and string manipulation to extract the words that I wanted.

-Here's an example of extracting the number of episodes from a string:
+Here's an example of extracting the number of episodes from a string.
+This, for example, takes "Korean Drama, 2023, 18 episodes" and converts it to a string with "Korean", and a integers "2023" and "18", and appends it to my dataframe.

 ```
 # extract the episode